Sobhankhedry/Simple-Reflex-Agent/README.md

 - [License](#license)

 ## Overview
-The `Agent` class models a basic vacuum cleaner with the following functionalities:
+The `Agent` class models a basic vacum cleaner with the following functionalities:
 - Detects whether rooms are clean or dirty.
 - Cleans rooms as necessary.
 - Moves between two rooms until both are clean.